evant/timesync/README.md

   @Override
   public void onSync(Context context) throws Exception {
     // Implement you sync logic here.
-An exception
+This will run on a
+    // seperate thread and network is guaranteed to be available.
-    // represents a sync failure.
+    // An exception represents a sync failure.
   }
 }
 ```